 Years ago, I joined Toastmasters to help me overcome this fear.
 Public speaking was completely terrifying to me, but as part of my therapy, I was intentionally doing things that scared me.
 Toastmasters got me over the initial hump of getting on stage, but I’ve never fully broken through or become desensitized.
 I don’t volunteer to get on stage & when I do patient panels or a Q&A sessions about cancer, it’s incredibly anxiety-provoking.
 I’ve never done a speech or TED Talk–style presentation before.
 The most I’ve done are panels while sitting down with other patients or interview-style speaking engagements.

+July had already been a mad dash, and I didn’t have much time to prepare.
 The plan was for me to give a TED Talk–style speech and then sit down for a Q&A. They told me I could switch to a full Q&A format at the last minute if I wanted to, and that flexibility gave me the security I needed to ease some of my anxiety.

 I wrote the speech that morning and kept it on my phone.